-To recognize this ongoing work, hospital and health system CEOs, federal officials, administrators, chief health officers and other health care executives were named to Modern Healthcare’s most recent annual list of the 100 most influential people in health care.
+To recognize ongoing work and other key areas with major implications for physicians and for patient care, hospital and health system CEOs, federal officials, administrators, chief health officers and other health care executives were named to Modern Healthcare’s 2025 list of the 100 most influential people in health care.

 The honorees were nominated by their peers and voted on by readers and senior editors of Modern Healthcare, a widely read Chicago-based trade publication covering the health care industry.

-Also named to the Modern Healthcare list were leaders of organizations that are members of the AMA Health System Program, which provides enterprise solutions to equip leadership, physicians and care teams with resources to help drive the future of medicine.
+Also named to the Modern Healthcare list were leaders of organizations that are part of the AMA Health System Member Program, which provides enterprise solutions to equip leadership, physicians and care teams with resources to help drive the future of medicine.
+The six health systems are listed here in alphabetical order.

 HCA Healthcare